 Now, keep in mind this will only work for GSM networks (as they are the only ones that have codes to unlock the phone, CDMA phones must be flashed with new firmware.
 You always try though and see what they say).
 So that means AT&T and T-Mobile here in the US.
 (BUT doesn’t mean you can call in to unlock your iPhone.
 AT&T won’t budge on that phone.
 But calling in to curse at them is a nice stress reliever anyway).

 So you are not past the 3 month period or you didn’t buy the phone from the carrier themselves?
-Well, you can still get your phone unlocked, but you would have to do so by purchasing a code.
-We sell unlocking codes here if you want to purchase one from us:
+Well, you can still get your phone unlocked, but you would have to search Google for a company that unlocks devices.
+Just make sure they have a money back guarantee.

 Well the law says that you have the right to unlock your phone, but not anything about forcing the companies to unlock the phone for you… so you can unlock it yourself without any legal issues but dont expect ATT/Apple to make it easy when there is a huge contract between them on the line.